arthurcantcode/arthurcantcode/README.md

 - 👋  Hi, I’m @arthurcantcode, first name's Arthur, as you might have already guessed.
-I'm an Engineering and Industrial Management student, currently on the last year before getting my degree.
-I've also dived into Computer Engineering, for a year (C# got me runnin' lol), later I got into Telecommunications Engineering for three years in a public university, all of that back in my native country, Brazil.
-As of September 2018 I'm living and studying in Portugal.
-I've decided try and learn programming (again), mainly how to code in Python, for it's readability and versatility.
-I'm a total newbie at this point (October 2021) but I'm looking forward to improve my skills and coding logic as much as I can.
-- You can reach me @ arthurmartinsholanda@gmail.com !
+I’m an Engineering & Industrial Management graduate based in Portugal, with an academic background spanning Computer Engineering and Telecommunications Engineering.

+I’m currently building skills for data-driven roles, focusing on:

+-Microsoft Excel for financial analysis, reporting, and reconciliations.
+-Python for analysis and automation.
+-PostgreSQL for data querying and data usage.
+-Applying data and logic to finance, operations, and business problems.

+I am learning via DataCamp, this GitHub documents my learning journey, practice projects, and experiments as I strengthen my technical foundation for future roles.

+📫 Reach me at arthurmartinsholanda@gmail.com!